Circular Economy Accelerator Grants

 What does this involve?

-The grants are available to businesses of all sizes, plus charities, public sector organisations, and other groups based in Scotland.
+The grants are available for projects led by businesses of all sizes, plus charities, public sector organisations, and other groups.

-You can apply for up to £75,000, and in some cases, they might consider giving more.
+You can apply for up to £75,000 for your project, and in some cases, it might be possible to receive more.

-- making it easier for Scotland to become more circular by focusing efforts where they'll have the biggest impact
+- make it easier for Scotland's economy to become more circular by focusing efforts where they'll have the biggest impact

-- improving understanding of what helps circular practices succeed, and encouraging organisations to work together across supply chains
+- improve understanding of what helps circular practices succeed and work with organisations across supply chains

-- helping create strong markets that make it easier to manage and process materials in Scotland
+- help create strong markets that make it easier to manage and process materials in Scotland

 Am I eligible?

-Yes, if you're an eligible organisation that wants to help grow the circular economy.
+Yes, if you're an eligible organisation that wants to help grow the circular economy and meets all the criteria.

 Eligible organisations include: